 Driven: They're stubborn in a good way.
 They don't yet see the world as a place where things can't get done—so they just get stuff done.
 And that's awesome.

-Exceptional: Some of the stuff we're teaching in biology is incredibly challenging.
+Exceptional: Some of the stuff we're teaching is incredibly challenging.
 They amaze me every day.

 Creative: They're multidisciplinary, willing to integrate different ideas from all their classes and build something new.

 What led you to teaching and to Commonwealth in particular?

 I have wanted to teach my whole life.
 I worked at one summer camp [SMASH Camp at the Rochester Institute of Technology] where I taught students how to do things like mathematical logs for the first time.
 I had to break down my knowledge to the very basics and think about, if you're seeing this kind of problem for the first time, how might you reason it out?
 And how might you reteach a concept in a way that works for different students?
 It's similar to the type of problem solving I love: predicting what questions people are going to have and how you can lead someone through a thought process.

 But I did not want to be a teacher immediately after college.
 I was nervous, because I'm somebody who throws my whole self into whatever I do.
 As a teacher, that can be wonderful, because I care a lot about my students—but that can also lead to burnout.
 Then I saw Commonwealth, and I got to have conversations about the school and the community, and I thought, "This environment is going to be supportive and wonderful."
 I have been proven right time and time again.

 I find people very interesting, which is why I like reality TV—currently, I'm watching Love is Blind—and I think that's why I like yard sales, too, because I get to look at how different people live their lives through the objects they own.
 That's why I like teaching as well, because I get to think about how students learn and perceive the world.
 And the people who come to Commonwealth have particularly compelling views of the world, for sure.

 What does a typical day look like for you?